 For guidance on planning subsequent migration or integration of brokers, see MQSeries Integrator Introduction and Planning.
 For details of actions to take for integration and migration, see the MQSeries Integrator Administration Guide.

 Delivery media

 Chapter 3.
 Installing MQSeries Integrator

-This chapter tells you how to install MQSeries Integrator for Windows NT.
+This chapter tells you how to install MQSeries Integrator for Sun Solaris and MQSeries Integrator for Windows NT.

 It covers the following: